A categorification for the characteristic polynomial of matroids

-\end{thm} Let $H^\bullet (G)$ be the chromatic cohomology introduced in \cite{HGR}.
-We show the existence of a homomorphism from $H^\bullet(G)$ to $H^\bullet(M(G))$, which is a cohomology of graphic matroids (see Theorem \ref{thm:homomorph}).
-Moreover, we show that the following theorem applies if $G$ is a connected graph. \begin{thm}[Theorem \ref{cor:long_ex}] Let $G$ be a connected graph.
+\end{thm} Let $H^\bullet(G)$ be the chromatic cohomology of a graph $G$ introduced in \cite{HGR}.
+We show the existence of a homomorphism from $H^\bullet(G)$ to $H^\bullet(M(G))$ where $M(G)$ is the graphic matroid associated to $G$ (see Theorem \ref{thm: Homomorph}).
+Moreover, we show that the following theorem applies if $G$ is a connected graph. \begin{thm} [Theorem \ref{cor:long_ex}] Let $G$ be a connected graph.
 Then there is a long exact sequence

 \end{thm}